In The Kitchen

 Ice cream cones (sugar cones), green frosting, white frosting miscellaneous candy items.
 Take a sugar cone, turn it upside down & spread with thick, green or white frosting & add sprinkles & candies on to decorate it.

 Stained Glass Cookies

 Mix together your favorite sugar cookie recipe or use refrigerated sugar cookies.
 Roll the dough out on waxed paper and use cookie cutters to cut shapes.
 Cut a small circle from the center of each cookie and fill with crushed hard candy.
-Bake at 350 degrees for 8-10 minutes or until browned and candy is melted.
+Bake at 350 degrees for 8-10 minutes or until browned and the candy is melted.

 Return to Page 1, Page 2 or Page 3 or go to Page 5 or Page 6 of Christmas Theme!

 Graphics on this page by....